Charles Edward, Duke of Saxe-Coburg and Gotha: Peacetime reign

-The Duke also became a major local landowner and had an annual income of about 2.5 million marks.
+Rushton commended that the Duke had in this period "every reason to be happy with his life: a growing healthy family, minimal professional duties, the opportunity to live very well and associate with his friends and relatives at the upper echelons of society in Europe".
+The Duke became a major local landowner and had an annual income of about 2.5 million marks.
 (Note: According to Historical statistics, a currency converter created by Stockholm University, 2,500,000 marks in 1910 was the equivalent of about £122,000 at the time.)
 By 1918 he would have an estimated wealth of between 50 and 60 million marks.
 He lived in both Coburg and Gotha for several months each year, as well as visiting his mountain or hunting lodges.
 He usually worked in the morning and spent the afternoon on leisure activities such as hiking.
 Recreation took up the bulk of his time and he was frequently abroad or in other parts of Germany.
 Charles Edward struggled with social interaction, especially with those who were different from him.
 He stopped local people from entering the countryside surrounding his castles, adding to his seclusion.
 He tended to spend much of his time in the company of courtiers who regularly offered him praise.
-Historian Juliet Nicolson has described these years as "the perfect summer"—a time when privileged people enjoyed their wealth and social advantages in denial of the threats to their way of life that were starting to appear in politics and organised labour.
-Rushton commented on the Duke's personal situation during this period:Charles Edward had every reason to be happy with his life: a growing healthy family, minimal professional duties, the opportunity to live very well and associate with his friends and relatives at the upper echelons of society in Europe ...
-As 1914 began, Charles Edward had not the slightest clue that the golden age of the European nobles was coming to a climax.
-He continued to hunt and travel, acting as an absolute sovereign ...
-His life as a monarch seemed to exist in a parallel world that had little in common with the majority of his subjects.

 First World War

 The First World War caused a conflict of loyalties for Charles Edward, but he decided to support the German Empire.
 He was in England at the time of the assassination of Archduke Franz Ferdinand to receive an honorary degree as a Doctor of Civil Laws from Oxford University.
 He told his sister that he wanted to fight for Great Britain but felt obligated to return to his duchy, where public opinion began to turn against the Duke due to his British origins.
 He returned to Germany on 9 July.
-After the war, he would describe the events of 1914 in a letter to his sister as the end of his personal "happiness".